ruchikabgosain/autlib/CONTRIBUTING.md

 #### Start Coding
 - Make sure you have read how to build `autlib` and have all requirements installed
 - Create a new branch under which you will be working on.
-Branch off of the -dev branch:
+Branch off of the `-master` branch:
     ```
     git checkout -b your-branch-name origin/master
     ```